-- AI solution filters free data in social media using NLP natural language processing and aiming to extract medical data – mentions of drugs, diseases, and ADEs.
-They can employ word clustering, sequence labeling, and word embedding for faster results.
+- AI solution filters free data in social media using NLP natural language processing and aims to extract medical data – mentions of drugs, diseases, and ADEs.
+They can employ word clustering, sequence labeling, and word embedding for faster results;

-- AI solution determines severeness of the adverse drug event in mentions using statistical learning.
+- AI solution determines the severeness of the adverse drug event in mentions using statistical learning;

-- AI solution understands the names and relations of medical data which is mentioned in social media using the relevant medical databases.
+- AI solution understands the names and relations of medical data mentioned in social media using the relevant medical databases;

 - AI solution reports the found ADE results.